feng-eric/Revision/README.md

 ## Inspiration ##

 This project was inspired by an issue I continously ran into when I was helping others edit their resume or having others edit mine.
 With Google Drive not really optimized for leaving comments on uploaded PDF documents, I often found myself having to send screenshots of my resume through Messenger to others.
 I wanted to make an application where people are easily able to upload &amp; share different versions of their resume and be able to see all their comments in one place.
 It was a cool project that allowed me to solve an issue that I was having personally while learning more about the technologies I was curious about learning more in!

+## What's Next ##

+- [ ] Integrate Google sign in so people can log in with their google account.
+- [ ] Improve commenting feature by allowing users to highlight and annotate PDF.
+- [ ] Add ability to select explictly who you want to share your document with.
+- [ ] Enhance user home page by also displaying the documents that others have shared with you.

 ## Local Development Instructions ##